belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

 Note, for SectorMaps applied on data (the real one) the displacement of sensors should be included in the training.
 By default the MC has a perfect geometry which is not the case for the actual geometry in Belle II.
 Though differences are small, they do have an effect on the performance of the trained SectorMap.
 The default way of including a displaced geometry in the training is to provide a global tag with the displaced SVD-geometry (assuming PXD is ignored).
 This can be done by providing the name of a global tag containing such a geometry.
-Both of the above commands (`tracking-vxdtf2-submitAllCollectionJobs` and `tracking-vxdtf2-collect-train-data`) provide the option `--prependGT` which can be used to provide the name of such a global tag.
+Both of the above commands (:command:`tracking-vxdtf2-submitAllCollectionJobs` and :command:`tracking-vxdtf2-collect-train-data`) provide the option :command:`--prependGT` which can be used to provide the name of such a global tag.
 The given global will be prepend to the other global tags.

 .. note::